Ridesharing companies like Uber and Lyft have completely transformed transportation.

 However, the insurance’s liability limits are generally low, come with high deductibles that can range anywhere from $1,000 to $2,500, and include several coverage gaps that can increase your out-of-pocket costs if you were to get into an accident or have medical bills related to an accident that occurred before or after any of these periods.

-This is why rideshare insurance is so important.
-It can fill these coverage gaps and provide more insurance protection throughout the time you’re using your vehicle to pick up passengers for Uber and Lyft — even in some cases when you haven’t turned on the app yet.
+This is why rideshare coverage is so important.
+It can fill these coverage gaps and provide more insurance protection while you’re using your vehicle to pick up passengers for Uber and Lyft — even in some cases when you haven’t turned on the app yet.

 How does ridesharing insurance work?

-If you have your own personal vehicle, you must meet the minimum liability requirements for car insurance in your state.
+If you have a personal vehicle, you must meet the minimum liability requirements for car insurance in your state.
 However, these requirements apply for the personal use of your vehicle, not for rideshare pick-ups.

-For the initial years after Uber and Lyft first launched, most insurance companies didn’t provide liability or comprehensive coverage under one umbrella policy that covered both personal and commercial use of a driver’s vehicle.
+After Uber and Lyft launched, most insurance companies didn’t provide liability or comprehensive coverage under one umbrella policy that covered both personal and commercial use of a driver’s vehicle.
 Insurers didn’t want to take on the added risk at that time.

-- Allow drivers to purchase gap insurance or to add an endorsement to their personal auto insurance policy
+- Allow drivers to purchase gap insurance or add an endorsement to their auto insurance policy.

 With this approach, you can get rideshare insurance from insurers that cover all phases of your trip.

 Dan Karr, founder and CEO of Valchoice, a free auto insurance grading tool that helps consumers determine the strengths and weaknesses of their coverage plans, says Uber and Lyft insurance isn’t enough for rideshare drivers.
-Additional coverage is really necessary.
+Additional coverage is essential.

 “If you’re using rideshare insurance through Lyft or Uber, drivers will need to purchase additional coverage in order to insure the full amount of a loan or lease on their vehicle will be paid off in an accident.
 Otherwise, they could end up in a position where they need to come up with the money after an accident,” Karr says.